sfindeisen/bitcoin-sig-poc/README.md

-# Bitcoin signature verification (proof of concept)
+# Bitcoin signature generation and verification (proof of concept)

+The 2 programs, `gensig` and `versig`, are capable of generating and verifying Bitcoin message signatures.

 ## How to install